 The final drafts of the budgets are presented to council with any changes made during the public consultation process.
 Council reviews the capital and operating budgets and the impact on taxpayers, with the objective of adopting both budgets by the second meeting in December.

 All properties in Banff are sent a notice of the assessed value of their property.
 This will determine each property's share of the total tax levy needed for the budget.
 Property owners have an opportunity to appeal their property's assessed value by the end of the assessment review period.

 The Government of Alberta sends an invoice to all municipalities indicating the amount the municipalities must collect from property taxes to help fund education in Alberta.

 Passing of the Tax Rate Bylaw - April

-Amendments To The Budget
+Amendments to the Budget

-Often, changes to the operating and capital budget are required as a result of new projects or changes in project estimates.
+Sometimes changes to the operating and capital budget are required as a result of new projects or changes in project estimates.
 Council approval is required for budget amendments which are made when there is a significant impact to the budget from a known event, such as bringing a new service online or changing the scope of a capital project.
-Cost overruns from day-to-day operations are reported to council quarterly in forecast reports.
+Cost overruns or savings from day-to-day operations are reported to council quarterly in forecast reports.